KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 **Boundless Motion** — canonical name **Khaon** (♾), also called Infinity or Absolute Dispersion.
 The restless, teeming field of unbound possibility.
 Not evil, and not disorder itself — the raw motion within which dispersive currents can arise, but also the vitality without which nothing would ever happen.

 Note the deliberate structure: two co-equal roots, stillness and motion, with the Unknown beyond both.
-Zenetism is not a monism collapsing everything into One, and not a dualism of virtue contra corruption as competing substances.
+Zenetism is not a monism collapsing everything into One, and not a dualism treating coherence and corruption as competing substances.
 It is two-rooted — the canon's word is **bifurcal** — and it treats that twoness as the precondition of everything interesting.

 ## The Layered Self